Our group is currently solving problems in the following areas (click on the link for more information):

 - Orbit Determination

 - Attitude Dynamics, Determination, and Control

-This joint research collaboration with Dr. Moriba Jah supports the Air Force Office of Scientific Research to investigate how to model high area-to-mass ratio space objects and to develop nonlinear estimation techniques to track them.
-This research directly supports our Nonlinear Estimation and our Orbit Determination core research areas.
+This joint research collaboration with Dr. Karen Willcox supports the Air Force Office of Scientific Research to develop the mathematical and computational framework needed to create predictive digital twins for space systems.
+This research directly supports our Nonlinear Estimation and our Autonomous Vehicles core research areas.

 This research supports the NASA Johnson Space Center to push the state of the art in autonomous deep-space navigation.
 The main research goals are crater-relative navigation and everywhere rendezvous.
 This research directly supports our Autonomous Vehicles, our Spacecraft Rendezvous, and our Vision-Based Navigation core research areas.

 This research collaboration with Mr. Corey Marcus investigates the fusion of camera and LIDAR data for autonomous descent and landing navigation and guidance.
 (NASA Space Technology Graduate Research Opportunity)